alicht/intro-to-git-github-1121/git.md

-## Code Along: Staging and Commiting-  Mean Gits
+## Staging and Commiting

-Using `git add <"name_of_file">` we are going to add our story to the staging area.

-There are 3 states that your file can reside in `committed`, `modified` and `staged`.
+There are 3 states that your file can reside in `modified`, `staged`, and `committed`.
 These states map to the different sections of a Git project.

-A)  Modified means that you have changed the file but have not committed it to your database yet.
+A)  `modified` means that you have changed the file but have not committed it to your database yet.

-B)   Staged means that you have marked a modified file in its current version to go into your next commit snapshot.
+B)   `staged` means that you have marked a modified file in its current version to go into your next commit snapshot.

-C)   Committed means that the data is safely stored in your local database.
+C)   `committed` means that the data is safely stored in your local database.

 [Git Basics](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics)